wacncontent/CustomizeTool/output/articles/best-practices-resource-manager-security.md

 Tag |	Description
 --- | ---
 VIRTUAL_NETWORK |	Denotes all of your network address space.
 It includes the virtual network address space (IP CIDR in Azure) as well as all connected on-premises address space (Local Networks).
 This also includes virtual network-to-virtual network address spaces.
-AZURE_LOADBALANCER | Denotes the Azure Infrastructure load balancer and will translate to an Azure datacenter IP where Azure’s health probes will originate.
+AZURE_LOADBALANCER | Denotes the Azure Infrastructure load balancer and will translate to an Azure datacenter IP where Azure's health probes will originate.
 This is needed only if the VM or set of VMs associated with the NSG is participating in a load balanced set.
 INTERNET | Denotes the IP address space that is outside the virtual network and can be reached by public Internet.
 This range includes Azure-owned public IP space as well.

 ### Ports and port ranges

 NSG rules can be specified on a single source or destination port, or on a port range.
 This approach is particularly useful when you want to open a wide range of ports for an application, such as FTP.
 The range must be sequential and can't be mixed with individual port specifications.
-To specify a range of ports, use the hyphen (–) character.
+To specify a range of ports, use the hyphen (-) character.
 For example, **100-500**.

 ### ICMP traffic